The Journal of Hospital Infection (JHI) is an editorially-independent scientific publication of the Healthcare Infection Society (HIS).

 The corresponding author can log in to Editorial Manager at any time to check the status of your submitted article.
 The following statements give an indication of its status in the peer-review process.

-With Editor.
+.
 The Editor has received your submission for initial consideration.

-Under review.
+.
 Your submission is being peer reviewed.

-All reviews complete.
+.
 The requested peer reviews have been completed.
 After assessment of the reviews additional review maybe required.
 In such cases the status will return to 'Under review' until the additional reviews are complete.

-With Editor.
+.
 This status returns when the Editorial Team are processing your submission after peer review.
 Please note there are many types of Editors within the team and the status will not change as it moves between them.

 All manuscripts submitted to the JHI are subject to copyediting before acceptance to ensure manuscripts are consistent with journal style.